juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 ### Metatype

 The metatype of an existential allows for access to any static methods defined across the protocols and classes comprising the existential, and any initializers defined across the protocols comprising the initializer, subject to the accessibility requirements described above in *Associated Types and Member Exposure*.
-It is defined as `Any<...>.Protocol`, where `...` is replaced by the requirements and `where` clause defined by an existential type.
+It is defined as `(...).Protocol`, where `...` is replaced by the requirements and `where` clause defined by an existential type.
+For example, `(P1 & P2 where .Foo == Int).Protocol`.

 Note that existentials containing class requirements are still considered to have metatypes of `Protocol` type.
 An existential containing class requirements and protocol requirements is not equivalent to just the class described in the class requirement.